spring-attic/spring-xd-samples/spark-streaming-wordcount-scala-processor/README.md

     ./gradlew clean build
   ```
   This will generate the spark-streaming-wordcount-scala-processor-0.1.0.jar under build/libs.
-  or, you can copy the upload-ready jar located at `.upload-ready-jar/`

 2. Upload the generated jar into XD module registry